 1.1 The report aims to provide a summary of the revised Childcare Sufficiency Assessment Report.
 It details any achievements since the last review and outlines Halton's current position.
 It also highlights any gaps in provision and how these are being addressed.
+Early indications of how the effects of Covid-19 are impacting the childcare sector are also discussed.

+2.0 RECOMMENDATION: That:

-2.0 RECOMMENDATION: That Members approve the revised Childcare Sufficiency Assessment.
+i) Members approve the revised Childcare Sufficiency Assessment.